apache/doris/docs/en/installing/upgrade.md

      After the cluster is upgraded, just use the above command to set the corresponding configuration to the original value.

-2. important! !
-Metadata needs to be backed up before upgrading! !
+2. **important! !
+Metadata needs to be backed up before upgrading(The entire directory needs to be backed up)! !**

 ## Test the correctness of BE upgrade